Events at Old Tom's Tavern

 Stationary Pub Crawl!

 Soon to be infamous!
 Raise a pint and make a toast in this one-of-a-kind One-Stop Pub Crawl!
-Join your host, Buck Kinnear, as he is joined by a bounty of buccaneers and a bevy of buxom beauties as they share stories and jokes that would make a mermaid blush.
+Join your hosts as they share stories and jokes that would make a mermaid blush.
+PG-13

-An interactive cocktail experience led by the ladies and pirates in residence at Old Tom’s.
-Sip on themed cocktails that pair perilously with mysterious tales of legendary Pirates.
+Interactive tasting experiences led by the ladies and pirates in residence at Old Tom’s.
+Sip on themed beverages that pair perilously with mysterious tales of legendary Pirates.

 “A palette that does not appreciate a fine single malt, is a palette worthy of education”.